 The Institute for Mental Health Research was established as a world-class institute for mental health research in the state of Arizona.
 The institute has three major focus areas – women, children and families.
 The Lovell Foundation granted $25,000 for a one-day conference targeting the stigma surrounding mental illness.
 The program was designed to educate the public, policy makers, the media and interested individuals about the advances in mental health that can and do allow people with mental illness to live fulfilling lives as active participants in their families and communities.
 The Beautiful Minds & Creative People: Erasing the Stigma of Mental Illness symposium was held in Phoenix, Arizona on Nov.
 21, 2003.
 There were 11 presenters, including award-winning producer Bill Lichtenstein, who presented his film “West 47th Street,” and Susan Smiley, who presented her documentary http://www.youtube.com/watch?v=fCWGdUFyT8Q

 The Invisible Theatre of Tucson started in 1971 as an arena for local playwrights and has expanded its programs to include adaptations of classics and recent Off-Broadway plays and musicals.
 It is dedicated to producing quality theater and arts education experiences for all facets of the community in an intimate setting that showcases local professional talent and guest artists.
 IT has also been working with special-needs children for the past 28 years through Project Pastime – a prototype of innovative out-of-school arts education programming for youth designed to increase understanding and acceptance of the diverse qualities and gifts of mentally and physically challenged young people.
 In 2013, the foundation granted $6,000 to support Project Pastime’s production of “The Me Inside of Me: An INVIS-ability Project,” an original musical that the students help create and perform for community and school audiences.
 An additional $4,000 was granted to provide matching funds to leverage a grant from another funder and for general support of the organization.
 This grant was used to build IT’s development infrastructure.
-Support for Project Pastime continued with grants of $7,500 in 2014 and $8,000 each year in 2015 and 2016.
+Support for Project Pastime continued with grants of $7,500 in 2014 and $8,000 each year in 2015, 2016, and 2017.
+In 2018, Project Pastime received an additional grant for $21,000, payable over three years.

 Iowa State University$352,500